Thomas Hooker: Early life

+College

-In March 1604, he entered Queens' College, Cambridge as a sizar but migrated to Emmanuel College.
+In March 1604, Hooker entered Queens' College, Cambridge as a sizar but migrated to Emmanuel College.
 He received his Bachelor of Arts in 1608 and his Master of Arts in 1611.
-In 1609 he was elected to a Dixie fellowship at Emmanuel.
+In 1609 he was elected to a Dixie fellowship at Emmanuel, a position he held until 1619.

-Hooker was appointed to St George's Church, Esher, Surrey in 1620, where he earned a reputation as an excellent speaker and became noted for his pastoral care of Mrs. Joan Drake, the wife of the patron.
+Hooker was appointed to St George's Church, Esher, Surrey in 1620, where he earned a reputation as an excellent speaker.
+He also became noted for his pastoral care of Mrs. Joan Drake, the wife of the patron.
 She was a depressive whose stages of spiritual regeneration became a model for his later theological thinking.
 While associated with the Drake household, he married Susannah Garbrand, Mrs. Drake's woman-in-waiting (April 3, 1621) in Amersham, Mrs. Drake's birthplace.

 Around 1626, Hooker became a lecturer or preacher at what was then St. Mary's parish church, Chelmsford (now Chelmsford Cathedral) and curate to its rector, John Michaelson.
-However, in 1629 Archbishop William Laud suppressed church lecturers, and Hooker retired to Little Baddow where he kept a school.
+In 1629 Archbishop William Laud suppressed church lecturers, and Hooker retired to Little Baddow where he kept a school.

 His leadership of Puritan sympathizers brought him a summons to the Court of High Commission.
 Forfeiting his bond, Hooker fled to Rotterdam in the Netherlands, and considered a position in the English Reformed Church, Amsterdam, as assistant to its senior pastor, the Rev. John Paget.
 From the Netherlands, after a clandestine trip to England to put his affairs in order, he immigrated to the Massachusetts Bay Colony aboard the Griffin.

-Hooker arrived in Boston and settled in Newtown (later renamed Cambridge), where he became the pastor of the earliest established church there, known to its members as "The Church of Christ at Cambridge."
+Hooker arrived in Boston and settled in Newtown (later renamed Cambridge), where he became the pastor of the earliest established church there, known to its members as "The Church of Christ at Cambridge".
 His congregation, some of whom may have been members of congregations he had served in England, became known as "Mr. Hooker's Company".
 For a time he lived in Watertown, Massachusetts, but felt that the towns were too close together.
 When the General Court of Massachusetts allowed residents to split off and found new communities, his group was among the first to go.